 As you are probably getting the point of this washing idea already – that less consumption correlates with savings – let’s venture to the other areas of the bathroom.
 While you are at the sink, avoid running it for long periods of time, especially when brushing your teeth.

-3. How to save money on your water bill on the toilet
+3. How to Save Money on the Toilet

 Basically, if you urinate then it isn’t necessary to flush the toilet.
 However, if you drop a fresh heavy load of lumber off then it’s wise to send the log cabin down the river before it starts to fester.
 Of course, you can also go the traditional route and save money in the bathroom by economizing on your toilet paper usage.